Port Forwarding & Tunnelling Cheatsheet

 SSH Local Port Forwarding

-It is the method used in SSH to forward the ports of application from a client machine to the server machine.
-By making use of this, the SSH client listens for connections on a port which has been configured, and tunnels to an SSH server when a connection is received.
-This is how the server connects to a destination port which is configured and is present on a machine other than the SSH server.
+SSH uses this method to forward the application ports from a client machine to a server machine.
+In this setup, the SSH client listens for connections on a configured port.
+When a connection is received, it tunnels the traffic to an SSH server.
+Consequently, the server connects to a configured destination port on a machine other than the SSH server.

 This opens a connection to the machine with IP 192.168.1.108 and forwards any connection of port 8080 on the local machine to port 8081.
 To know more about SSH tunnelling, visit here.